opencv/opencv/modules/imgproc/doc/filtering.rst

 where
 :math:`i=0..\texttt{ksize}-1` and
-:math:`\alpha` is the scale factor chosen so that :math:`\sum_i G_i=1` Two of such generated kernels can be passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter` that will automatically detect that these are smoothing kernels and handle them accordingly.
-Also you may use the higher-level
+:math:`\alpha` is the scale factor chosen so that :math:`\sum_i G_i=1` .
+Two of such generated kernels can be passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter` .
+These functions?? automatically recognize smoothing kernels and handle them accordingly.
+You may also use the higher-level
 :func:`GaussianBlur` .

-See also:
+See Also:
-:func:`sepFilter2D`,:func:`createSeparableLinearFilter`,:func:`getDerivKernels`,:func:`getStructuringElement`,:func:`GaussianBlur` .
+:func:`sepFilter2D`,
+:func:`createSeparableLinearFilter`,
+:func:`getDerivKernels`,
+:func:`getStructuringElement`,
+:func:`GaussianBlur`

 .. index:: getKernelType